The YMCA of the Virginia Peninsulas Appoints Eight New Board Members

 Jan 07, 2020, 09:17 ET

 NEWPORT NEWS, Va., Jan.
-7, 2020 /PRNewswire/ -- The YMCA of the Virginia Peninsulas welcomes eight new members to its Board of Directors; Kapua Conley, Brian Dolan, Mike Doucette, John Hutcheson, Mary Lugo, John O'Shaughnessy, Garnell Scott, and Tracy Seitz.
+7, 2020 /PRNewswire/ -- The YMCA of the Virginia Peninsulas welcomes Tom Tingle as the new Board Chair and eight new members to its Board of Directors; Kapua Conley, Brian Dolan, Mike Doucette, John Hutcheson, Mary Lugo, John O'Shaughnessy, Garnell Scott, and Tracy Seitz.
 Each of these new board members brings with them a unique background and set of skills as they join the current group of 17 Board of Directors who govern the YMCA of the Virginia Peninsulas.

 Kapua Conley, President of Sentara CarePlex Hospital –